Genetic history of Pleistocene humans: Ancient Northern East Asians (c. 19 kya)

 By the end of the LGM (c.
 23.4-19 kya), East Asian populations had already diverged into distinct northern and southern lineages.
 During this period, a major population turnover occurred in northern East Asia, as pre-LGM Tianyuan-related ancestry was largely replaced by the Ancient Northern East Asian lineage (also known as coastal Northern East Asian or Amur ancestry).
-By the terminal Pleistocene, Ancient Northern East Asian ancestry was predominant across the Amur River Basin region, and extended across southern Siberia, the West Liao River, and a large area of Mongolia.
+By the terminal Pleistocene, Ancient Northern East Asian ancestry was predominant across the Amur River Basin region, southern Siberia, the West Liao River, large area of Mongolia, and Northern China.

-The earliest known representative of this lineage is AR19K ('NE56'), a c.
+The earliest known sample of this lineage is AR19K ('NE56'), a c.
 19 kya male from the Amur River region.
 AR19K is genetically closer to later ancient and present-day East Asians than to earlier lineages represented by Tianyuan and AR33K, and more closely related to subsequent northern East Asians (including individuals from the Amur Basin (c.
 14-10 kya), Devil's Gate (c.
 7.7 kya), Shandong (c.
 9.5-7.7 kya), and Lake Baikal (c.
 7.1-6.3 kya) than to Southern East Asians such as Qihedong or Liangdao.
 Later Amur Basin individuals, including the AR14K group and NE-1 (c.
 12.7–12.5 kya) can be described as descendants of the same ancestral lineage.

 ANEA-related ancestry contributed to the formation of Native Americans and Ancient Paleo-Siberians.
-It persisted in the Amur River region for over 14,000 years, and is detected in some present-day groups including Tungusic and Mongolic speakers.
+It persisted in the Amur River region for over 14,000 years, and is ancestral to several present-day groups including Tungusic and Mongolic speakers.

 AR19K carried mtDNA haplogroup G2 and Y-chromosome haplogroup C2.
 He is the earliest known carrier of the derived EDAR variant, associated with thicker hair shafts, shovel-shaped incisors, and increased number of sweat glands, which is found at high frequencies in modern Native American and East Asian populations.
 The same variant of the EDAR gene is also found in the later Amur River individuals.
 AR19K lacks the variant of the OCA2 gene associated with lighter skin that is found in later East Asian groups.